-Lake Elmo, Washington County • Park pass and Minnesota Ski Pass required
+Lake Elmo, Washington County • Park pass and Washington County Ski Pass required

 My daughter and I took a cross country ski field trip to Lake Elmo Park Reserve this week.